auxa/Reverse-Proxy/README.md

 To blacklist a website you can either:

-1. Add the websites you want to blacklist to the *websites.json* failed
+1. Add the websites you want to blacklist to the *websites.json* file
 2. You can enter the address of the website you blacklist into the command line (eg. To block "bob.com" enter: bob.com and www.bob.com)

 To remove a blacklist do the opposite as from above